jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/implementation-attempt-2002.md

 #### View

 The Symbol view might simply be the drawn diagram.
-Complex calculation is involved with placing the symbols on screen, because the user does not use the mouse to place the symbols on screen.
+Complex calculation is involved with placing the symbols on screen, because the user might not use the mouse to place the symbols on screen.
 The symbols are automatically positioned.
 The complex calculation is the most complicated about the view, but for calculations there is referred to another section “Calculation” so that won’t be in this chapter.
 What I’ll describe is the other features that the view supports.

 The view supports Zoom and Offset by mouse movement.
 It supports a map for an overview of the symbols.
 It can display grids and rulers.
 It can use color indicators to let jump symbols matching certain criteria.
 Coloring is also commonly used to display inheritance relations.